-- Understand the strengths and limitations of routine data in primary care
+2. Understand the strengths and limitations of these data in health research

-- Be aware of key legislative and ethical issues pertaining to use of routine data
+3. Be aware of key ethical issues pertaining to use of these data

-- Understand key elements of study design in relation to routine data in primary care
+4. Understand key elements of study design in relation to routinely collected electronic health records in health research

-- Apply appropriate statistical methods for the analysis of routine data
+5. Be able to apply appropriate statistical methods for the analysis of these data in health research

-- Understand key methodological issues relevant to routine data in primary care (e.g. missing data, clinical coding, record linkage)
+6. Understand key methodological issues relevant to these data in health research (e.g. missing data, clinical coding, record linkage)

 Principles of Epidemiology, Principles of Biostatistics, Applied Data Analysis

 The course will be delivered using a combination of lectures, discussions around example research papers, and practical data analysis sessions.
-The latter will employ example data drawn from CPRD.
+The latter will employ example data and will be performed in R.